-Consult the person you care for about a crisis plan as well as with health professionals, family and friends.
-Give everyone concerned a written copy of the plan, and keep it handy at all times.
+Support or encourage the person you care about to create a crisis plan.
+This can also be a collaborative plan that is shared with you, as well as with health professionals, family and friends.
+Give everyone concerned a written or digital copy of the plan, and keep it handy at all times.
 It should include the following and be reviewed at least annually:

 See also the ‘In a crisis’ page at the end of this guide.